Common Causes of TBI

 Sports and Recreational Injuries

 Whether you are playing sports for fun or it’s part of your job, high-impact athletic activities can lead to TBIs and other serious brain and head injuries.
-Sports such as football, boxing, and hockey can cause TBIs when players forcefully hit each other with their own body or athletic equipment.
+Sports such as football, boxing, and hockey can cause TBIs when players forcefully hit each other with their own bodies or athletic equipment.

 Athletes can also suffer TBIs from sports such as diving, gymnastics, or horseback riding, where they might fall and strike their head on the ground, sporting equipment, the edge of a diving board, or any other surface.